 While it is certainly understandable that libraries and retail stores want to keep their stock fresh and offer the most current titles, there are a lot of people in this world who would love to be given the chance to read our ‘castoffs’!

-Try as I might, I could not find a single organization, petition, or environmental group working towards getting publishers to stop pulping brand new books.
+Try as I might, I could not find a single organization, petition, or environmental group working toward getting publishers to stop pulping brand-new books.
 You can read more about the industry’s dirty little secret and if you find any information on how the public can help put an end to this policy, PLEASE let me know!
 Have any other tips on what to do with excess books?

 More sustainable decluttering tips

 Don’t want to throw your books away?
+Of course not.
 I get it!
 I don’t like throwing ANYTHING away if I can help it.
-If you are trying to declutter the house, here are some more tips for eco friendly cleaning:
+If you are trying to declutter the house, here are some more tips for eco-friendly cleaning:

 Best Tips for Decluttering Your Child’s Room Find the best tips for decluttering your child’s room.
 Keep reading and see what I have learned over the years!